Learn some lessons from A-list celebrities about credit card fraud

 The designer’s attorney told investigators that her client was charged about US$68,000 and was offered $25,000 worth of products by Perez if Rodkin would drop the charges.
 The designer refused.
 Actress Cher was also named in the affidavit, but her representative clarified that the singer/actress was not a victim.

 Assistant U.S. Attorney Wesley Hu explains the simplicity of the scam.
 After having legitimate services performed and paid for with credit cards, Perez would keep the information and run unauthorised charges on those accounts.

 ANZ Low Rate credit card with ANZ Falcon Security

 The ANZ Low Rate credit card features ANZ Falcon Security helping to protect you from credit card fraud.
-You can also benefit from an excellent purchase rate, and a very competitive balance transfer deal if you are looking to transfer your existing credit card balance.
+You can also benefit from a low purchase rate of interest and a low annual fee.

 - $58 p.a. annual fee

 - 0% p.a. for 6 months (reverts to 13.49% p.a.) on purchases

 In an interview with “Good Morning America”, Jennifer Aniston mentioned that she stopped going to Perez’ establishment after a “situation that was not cool” happened a few years back.
 The actress declined to give further details, but she “knew something like this would eventually happen”.